 “Bombay is the right place for you.
 Besides, I’m close to Worli, where you’ll be staying.
 That’s where my office is too,” added Swapna.

 Anu and Sanjib were pulled in for garba.
 They were hesitant but Anita got them into the act it and she pulled Harry along.
 Khush and Swapna joined in.
 Anita looked slick in a trendy jacket long enough to be a mini skirt, and stilettos.
 Khush looked quite awkward dancing and never got the steps right.
-They all had a hearty laugh as ‘Nagada sang dhol’ played out and rushed to the bar on the first floor with an uninterrupted 180 degrees view of the sea.
+They all had a hearty laugh as ‘Nagada sang dhol’ played out and rushed to the bar on the first floor with an uninterrupted 180o view of the sea.